 - Education Promoting and providing educational programs within the community to include community-based groups, schools and residents and business owners. - Outreach Providing a platform for the presentation and sharing of ideas and concepts in water use efficiency.
-Administering the Water Conservation Rebate and other water efficiency Program. - Regulation Utilizing governance as a tool to promote and ensure continuity in City water conservation initiatives.
-Monitoring user action for compliance with various stage designations of conservation mandates.
+Administering the Water Conservation Rebate and other water efficiency Program.

-- To encourage community partnerships, conducted presentations to local schools, clubs/organizations, and groups to educate the youth of Glendora about water conservation and water use efficiency. - Elementary School Presentations - Glendora High School Advanced Placement Environmental Science Classes - To encourage community partnerships, conducted public outreach to educate residents, schools and community about water conservation rebate opportunities and water use efficiency at the following events. - To meet the state regulations, continued efforts in reducing water usage and achieved conservation of 3.15% comparing 2020 to 2021 and 11.06% comparing 2020 to 2022 toward the State conservation
+- To encourage community partnerships, conducted presentations to local schools, clubs/organizations, and groups to educate the youth of Glendora about water conservation and water use efficiency. - Elementary School Presentations - Glendora High School Advanced Placement Environmental Science Classes - To encourage community partnerships, conducted public outreach to educate residents, schools and community about water conservation rebate opportunities and water use efficiency at the following events. - To meet the state regulations, continued efforts in reducing water usage and achieved conservation of 3.15% comparing 2020 to 2021 and 11.06% comparing 2020 to 2022 toward the State conservation mandate of 20% compared by 2020 water usage.
+Implemented a Stage 3 Water Restrictions Program as part of the City's water shortage response plan.